 Text Choppiness.
 Conditions tested: (1) all snippets complete sentences; (2) incomplete sentences, but with well-chosen breakpoints; (3) incomplete sentences, but with deliberately bad breakpoints.

 Snippet Truncation.
 Conditions tested: (1) complete sentences; (2) beginning of sentence removed; (3) end of sentence removed.
 In the latter two cases, good breakpoints were chosen.

 Query Term Presence.
 Conditions tested: (1) both query terms present in the first snippet, both in the second snippet, and one in the third; (2) both query terms in the first snippet, one in the second, and none in the third.

 Query Term Density (“Spamminess”).
-Conditions tested: (1) for a two-snippet abstract, both query terms shown once in the first snippet only; (2) both terms shown in the first snippet and one in the second; (3) both terms shown repeatedly, for a total of eight occurrences.
+Conditions tested: (1) for a two-snippet abstract, both query terms shown once in the first snippet only; (2) both terms are shown in the first snippet and one in the second; (3) both terms are shown repeatedly, for a total of eight occurrences.

 Abstract Length.
 Conditions tested: (1) Approximately four lines of text (“long”), assuming typical font size and window dimensions; (2) three lines of text (“medium”); (3) two lines of text (“short”).